casdoor/casdoor-website/docs/products/payment.md

 ---
 title: Payment
-description: View the transaction information of the products in Payment
+description: View payment records, states, and issue invoices.
 keywords: [payment, invoice, multi-product payment]
 authors: [leo220yuyaodog]
 ---

-After the payment is successfully processed, you will be able to view the transaction information in the **Payment** section.
-This information includes details such as the organization, user, purchase time, and the products purchased.
+The **Payment** section lists transaction records after payments are processed.
+Each record includes organization, user, purchase time, and the products purchased.

-Payments can cover multiple products in a single transaction.
-The payment record lists all products by name and stores their combined display name for reference.
-When you navigate to view a payment, the **Products** column shows each product as a separate line item with links to their details.
+A single payment can include multiple products.
+The payment record lists each product by name and stores a combined display name.
+On the payment detail page, the **Products** column shows each product as a line item with links to product details.
+Use **View Order** to open the related order; after payment you can go to the order or back to the order list.

-When viewing a payment, you can navigate directly to the related order using the **View Order** button.
-After completing a payment, the system offers quick actions to either view the order details or return to the order list, streamlining your workflow.

 ## Payment States and Notifications